A try for dark energy in quantum field theory: The vacuum energy of neutrino field: The ripple description and neutrino field

-Let us give a brief discussion about the Hubble tension.
-A slightly higher $H_0 = (73.04 \pm 1.04$) km s$^{-1}$ Mpc$^{-1}$ \cite{Riess:2016jrr,Riess:2021jrx} from the nearby universe and a slightly lower $H_0 = (67.4 \pm 0.5$) km s$^{-1}$ Mpc$^{-1}$ \cite{Planck:2018vyg} from the early universe indicate a possible Hubble tension (the tension may be alleviated \cite{Freedman:2024eph}).
-For $H_0 \approx$ 67.4 km s$^{-1}$ Mpc$^{-1}$ and $H_0 \approx$ 73 km s$^{-1}$ Mpc$^{-1}$, the corresponding dark energy densities are about $(2.24 ~ \mathrm{meV})^4$ and $(2.37 ~ \mathrm{meV})^4$, respectively.
-If the energy scale $\mu_\Lambda^{}$ has a slow-running behavior and traverses the upper part of the mass-energy window in Fig. \ref{n-no}, the Hubble tension can be explained by this slow-running behavior, i.e., a running cosmological constant.
-If $\mu_\Lambda^{}$ is fixed, new explanations and mechanisms need to be taken into account.
+Additionally, there is an inconsistency in the Hubble constant $H_0$ from different experiments.
+A slightly higher $H_0 = (73.04 \pm 1.04$) km s$^{-1}$ Mpc$^{-1}$ from the nearby universe \cite{Riess:2016jrr,Riess:2021jrx} and a slightly lower $H_0 = (67.4 \pm 0.5$) km s$^{-1}$ Mpc$^{-1}$ from the early universe \cite{Planck:2018vyg} correspond to dark energy densities of about $(2.37 ~ \mathrm{meV})^4$ and $(2.24 ~ \mathrm{meV})^4$, respectively.
+A slowly running $\mu_\Lambda$ (i.e., a running cosmological constant) could in principle affect the CMB-inferred $H_0$.
+The Hubble tension remains an open question \cite{Freedman:2024eph}, and a quantitative analysis is beyond the scope of this work.